Gavus/zmk-config-Corne-ish-Zen/README.md

 # Corne-ish Zen Custom Configuration

-## Build locally using podman
+## Build locally using docker or podman
-Building locally is incredibly easy using podman.
+Building locally is incredibly easy using a container manager.
 ```
-./podman-build.sh
+./container-build.sh
 ```